Las Vegas’ Super Bowl will be an entertainment extravaganza

 At other parties, there will be appearances by DJs and one-namers: Lil Wayne, Diplo, Alesso, Zedd, Fat Joe, Mustard, Rick Ross, Chris Brown, Meek Mill, Lil Baby, T-Pain, Illenium, Kaskade, Ludacris, Lil Jon, Nelly, Tyga, DJ Pauly D, Kygo, Marshmello, Afrojack, DJ Irie, 21 Savage, 50 Cent and DJ Diesel — who also is sports personality Shaquille O’Neal.

-The Super Bowl Experience will take place Wednesday through Friday from 3-10 p.m., and Saturday from 10 a.m. to 10 p.m. and admission is $25 on Wednesday and $50 on subsequent days with children 12 and under free every day.
-The event will enable fans to collect autographs from current and retired NFL players, participate in numerous activities and see the Lombardi Trophy and other football memorabilia.
+The Super Bowl Experience will take place Wednesday through Friday from 3-10 p.m. and Saturday from 10 a.m. to 10 p.m., and admission is $25 on Wednesday and $50 on subsequent days, with children 12 and under free every day.
+The event will enable fans to collect autographs from current and retired NFL players, participate in several activities and see the Lombardi Trophy and other football memorabilia.

 Former Cincinnati Bengals receiver Chad “Ochocinco” Johnson, known for his flamboyant endzone celebrations when he played, connected with Grammy Award nominee Tobe Nwigwe produced a music video that was the basis of a promotion for Las Vegas encouraging excessive celebrations.
 The campaign boosted by the LVCVA sought fan and visitor support for excessive celebration with a Change.org petition.